Bobris/Bobril/README.md

 Chrome plugin to help you to inspect running Bobril application: https://chrome.google.com/webstore/detail/clouseau/npfemnefhbkiahihigplihehpbgkbhbj
 (Github source for it is here: https://github.com/klesta490/bobril-clouseau)

+If you want to speed up your Angular app use: https://github.com/karasek/ngBobril

 Features in core:
 - No additional dependencies
 - Virtual DOM diffing